ang-mic/design-patterns-in-ruby/template_method/README.md

 4. Output any trailing stuff required by the format

 With this sequence on mind a good design choice could be based on abstraction.
-By defining an abstract base class that encapsulates a master method which performs the basic steps listed above and leaves the details of each step for the concrete classes.
+By defining an abstract base class to encapsulates a master method which performs the basic steps listed above and leaves the details of each step for the concrete classes.
 This method is called **Template Method**